SamiraSobhani/samira-sobhani-bandsite/README.md

 # Band Site

-A simple semi-static web page for a music band using HTML, SCSS and JavaScript.
+A simple semi-static web page for a music band using HTML, SCSS and JavaScript

 # First Page: